cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: agenda
 # Agenda

-1. Rollout Workshop Setup
+1. CloudBees Feature Flags Workshop Setup
 2. Adding a Title to the Microblog
 3. Controlling the Value of a Feature Flag
 4. User Targeting
-5. Rollout Configuration as Code
+5. CloudBees Feature Flags Configuration as Code
 6. Analytics and A/B testing

 **Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
-The Core lab environment will be available until next Monday and the Rollout trial is available for 14 days if you would like to complete any labs we don't finish today.**
+The Core lab environment will be available until next Monday and the CloudBees Feature Flags trial is available for 14 days if you would like to complete any labs we don't finish today.**

 ---
 name: workshop-tools